A3onn/wigraph/README.md

 ## Note

 WiGraph is 100% passive, this means it doesn't send __ANY__ frame or packet.
-Furthermore this program can easely be used in a script because it doesn't require any intervention once it is run
+Furthermore this program can easely be used in a script because it doesn't require any manual intervention once it is run.